Family law is a complicated topic that even experienced family law attorneys have trouble navigating.

 Types of Family Law

 1. Types of Family Law encompass some topics, including divorce, separation, child custody, child support, alimony, prenuptial agreements, and much more.
 It can be an extremely complex and confusing topic, but it doesn’t have to be.
-In this article, we will explain what family law is, how it affects you, and what you need to know about family law.
+This article will explain family law, how it affects you, and what you need to know about it.
 In the United States, divorce refers to the legal dissolution of a marital union.
-Divorce is usually triggered by a petition from either party, and the process takes between six months to two years, depending on where you live.
+A petition from either party usually triggers divorce, which takes six months to two years, depending on where you live.
 The legal separation of a marriage can be done in two ways:

-2. Divorce by mutual consent: When one or both parties are amicable with the idea of ending their marriage, they will sign a petition and request that the court dissolves the marriage.
+2. Divorce by mutual consent: When one or both parties are amicable with ending their marriage, they will sign a petition and request that the court dissolves the marriage.

 3. Divorce by court order: This is the most common form of divorce in the United States.
 The judge will rule based on the evidence presented and decide whether or not to grant the divorce.